Here are a number of questions frequently asked by visitors planning to attend our open days.

 Do I have to book to attend an open day?

 Yes.
 All visitors should register for an open day in advance.
-The next open days will be on 26 & 27 June 2015.
+The next open days will be held on 12 September & 17 October 2015.

 Will I receive confirmation of my booking?

 Yes.
 Within 24 hours of registering for an open day you will receive a confirmation email giving additional programme information and travel advice.
 If you do not receive a confirmation email please ensure that you have entered all your details correctly.
 It might also be useful to check your ‘junk’ or ‘spam’ folders.
 All further communications regarding our open days will also be sent via email.
 Any questions about this please contact firstname.lastname@example.org

 Do I need to register on the day?

 All visitors are required to register their attendance on the day.
 During the week of your open day visit, you will receive an email from us with your own personalised event ticket.
 The ticket will include a QR code which we will use to register your attendance on the day.
 When you receive your event ticket via email please print it off and bring it with you to the University of Birmingham open day.
-When you arrive on campus, please visit one of our registration/information points and hand in your event ticket.
+When you arrive on campus, please visit one of our check in/information points and hand in your event ticket.
 On receipt of your registration you will receive a University of Birmingham bag.
-If you need to rush off to your first event/activity when you arrive at the open day, don’t worry, you can register when you have a spare 5 minutes.
+If you need to rush off to your first event/activity when you arrive at the open day, don’t worry, you can check in when you have a spare 5 minutes.
 If you haven’t received your QR code during the week prior to open day, please contact email@example.com

 Do I need to inform the University of changes to my booking?

 Yes.
 Amendments to your booking details, such as cancelling your registration or changing to an alternative day, can be made by referring to your confirmation email and following the link.
 Any questions about this please contact firstname.lastname@example.org